bl4drnnr/google-cli-manager/README.md

 5. In the **OAuth scopes (comma-delimited)** field, enter the list of scopes that your application should be granted access to.
 For example, if your application needs domain-wide full access to the Google Drive API and the Google Calendar API, enter: `https://www.googleapis.com/auth/drive, https://www.googleapis.com/auth/calendar`.
 6. Click **Authorize**.

+**_The process of creating Service Account is already automized and build in application.
+The instruction above is a way to do it manually._**

 For more information see [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/oauth2/service-account).

 ---